 EU sees resolution to UK chilled meat issue this week - Sefcovic

-DUBLIN, June 28 (Reuters) - European Commission Vice-President Maros Sefcovic said on Monday said he was confident that agreement could be reached within the European Union in the coming 48 hours to avoid a ban on chilled meat product exports from Britain to Northern Ireland.
+DUBLIN (Reuters) -European Commission Vice-President Maros Sefcovic said on Monday said he was confident that agreement could be reached within the European Union in the coming 48 hours to avoid a ban on chilled meat product exports from Britain to Northern Ireland.

 Britain has asked the EU to allow a three-month extension to the current post-Brexit grace period waiving checks on British-made sausages and other chilled meats moving to Northern Ireland, which is due to end on June 30.